-What access will students have to fabrication resources during the fall semester?
+What access will students have to fabrication resources during the spring semester?

-As long as teaching and learning continue to be conducted in-person, the GSD fabrication facilities will be open to in-person use this fall term beginning Tuesday, September 7th.
-However, the Lab expects to operate with 50% of the normal student Technical Assistant (TA) team given that the number of returning TAs was greatly diminished by remote teaching and learning.
+As long as teaching and learning continue to be conducted in-person, the GSD fabrication facilities will make every effort to be open to in-person use, in-line with the start of the term.
+However, last fall the Lab expected to operate with 50% of the normal student Technical Assistant (TA) team, given that the number of returning TAs was greatly diminished by remote teaching and learning.
 As a result, students may find that more equipment is out of service long, response time to requests is longer, and other time- and capacity-based constraints are more restricted.

-The Lab is implementing a new online job submittal system to help manage demand of some equipment areas of the Lab.
+The Lab has implemented a new online job submittal system to help manage demand of some equipment areas of the Lab.
 Students are advised to install and become familiar with Microsoft Teams in preparation for use of this system.

 Access to fabrication facilities on the GSD campus is described in more detail on the Fabrication Lab website.

 Completion of online training is required of students before accessing Lab resources.
-Training courses will became available on August 23rd and can be completed anytime thereafter, but it is recommended that students completed training by September 3rd to avoid disruption to access.
+Training courses became available on August 23rd and can be completed anytime thereafter, but it is recommended that students completed training before the start of the semester to avoid disruption to access.

-For students with a non-design background, how can you ensure we will have the training in fabrication we need for Core, etc. when we come back in the fall?
+For students with a non-design background, how can you ensure we will have the training in fabrication we need for Core, etc. when we come back in the spring?